Scratchxs/synapse-latency-legal/README.md

 # Synapse: Latency - Legal

-This repo exists because Google and society insist on things like "privacy" and "user rights."
+This repository exists because certain institutions demand the existence of a Privacy Policy.

-You're not supposed to be reading this.
+You are not expected to be here.
-Just visit the website: [https://privacy.anthem-syndicate.com](https://privacy.anthem-syndicate.com)

-There's nothing else interesting here unless you enjoy poking through CSS animations, particle effects, and an unhealthy attention to unnecessary polish.

-Carry on.
+You are expected to visit [https://privacy.anthem-syndicate.com](https://privacy.anthem-syndicate.com) like a normal person.

+If you are reading this README, you may have noticed that the privacy policy has an uncomfortable amount of styling and animation for something nobody asked for.
+That is not a mistake.
+Please do not question it.

 ## Contents

-- `index.html` — The "official" Privacy Policy.
-It looks suspiciously better than it needs to.
+- `index.html` — A Privacy Policy.
+Unnecessarily complicated.
-- `/css/` — Dark magic styling.
+- `/css/` — Styling that serves no functional legal purpose.
-- `/js/` — More animation than strictly necessary for a legal document.
+- `/js/` — Animations suggesting a questionable allocation of development resources.
-- `/assets/` — Logos and particles pretending this is a serious website.
+- `/assets/` - Visual distractions intended to mask the otherwise grim nature of legal compliance.

 ## License

-No license.
-You can't reuse this.
-Don't steal our bad jokes.
+None.
+This was built for one purpose and one purpose only.
+You are not permitted to borrow, reuse, or improve it.

 ## End

-That's it.
-Go read the Privacy Policy like the responsible human you are.
+There is nothing else here.
+Seriously.
+Go back to pretending you didn’t look.